shikwambipolly/how_is_bloomberg/README.md

 # Bond Data Collection System

-A robust, automated system for collecting and processing bond data from multiple sources:
+A robust, automated system for collecting and processing bond data from multiple sources to generate comprehensive analysis and reports.
-- Bloomberg Terminal (real-time bond yields)
-- NSX Daily Report (via Office 365 email)
-- IJG Daily Report (Excel-based bond data)

 ## Project Overview

-This system automates the daily collection of bond data from three distinct sources, processes it, and stores it in a standardized format.
+This system automates the daily collection of financial market data from three distinct sources, processes it according to financial analysis rules, and generates standardized outputs.
 Each data source has its own workflow with built-in error handling, retry mechanisms, and notification systems.

 ### Data Sources

-1. **Bloomberg Terminal**
+1. **Market Data Terminal**
-   - Connects to local Bloomberg Terminal
+   - Connects to financial data terminal
-   - Fetches yield data (Bid/Ask) for configured bonds
+   - Fetches yield data for configured bonds
-   - Uses Bloomberg's Python API (blpapi)
+   - Uses provider's Python API

-2. **NSX Daily Report**
+2. **National Data Source**
-   - Monitors Office 365 inbox for emails from info@nsx.com.na
+   - Monitors Office 365 inbox for emails from the national exchange
-   - Downloads and processes "NSX Daily Report" Excel attachments
+   - Downloads and processes daily report attachments
-   - Extracts bond trading data from specific sheets
+   - Extracts relevant trading data

-3. **IJG Daily Report**
+3. **Company Data**
-   - Processes daily IJG Excel report
+   - Processes daily company Excel reports
-   - Extracts and saves two separate datasets:
+   - Extracts and saves relevant datasets for further processing
-     - GI data: Rows with GI codes from "Yields" sheet (saved as `ijg_GI_YYYYMMDD.csv`)
-     - GC data: Rows 2-19 from "Spread Calc" sheet (saved as `ijg_GC_YYYYMMDD.csv`)

 ### Key Features